Valley of the Kings: Nineteenth Dynasty

 The Nineteenth Dynasty saw a further standardisation of tomb layout and decoration.
-The tomb of the first king of the dynasty, Ramesses I, was hurriedly finished due to the death of the king and is little more than a truncated descending corridor and a burial chamber.
+The tomb of the first king of the dynasty, Ramesses I, was hurriedly finished due to the early death of the king and is little more than a truncated descending corridor and a burial chamber.
 However, KV16 has vibrant decoration and still contains the sarcophagus of the king.
 Its central location makes it one of the more frequently visited tombs.
 It shows the development of the tomb entrance and passage and of decoration.

 His son and successor, Seti I's tomb KV17 (also known as Belzoni's tomb, the tomb of Apis, or the tomb of Psammis, son of Necho), is usually regarded as the finest tomb in the valley.
 It has extensive relief work and paintings.
 When it was rediscovered by Belzoni in 1817, he referred to it as "a fortunate day."

 The son of Seti, Ramesses II (Ramesses the Great), constructed a massive tomb, KV7, but it is in a ruinous state.
 It is currently undergoing excavation and conservation by a Franco-Egyptian team led by Christian Leblanc.
 The tomb is vast in size, about the same length, and a larger area, of the tomb of his father.

 At the same time, and just opposite his own tomb, Ramesses enlarged the earlier small tomb of an unknown Eighteenth Dynasty noble (KV5) for his numerous sons.
 With 120 known rooms, and excavation work still underway, it is probably the largest tomb in the valley.
 Originally opened (and robbed) in antiquity, it is a low-lying structure that has been particularly prone to the flash floods that sometimes hit the area.
 Tonnes of debris and material has washed in over the centuries, ultimately concealing its vast size.
 It is not currently open to the public.

 Ramesses II's son and eventual successor, Merenptah's tomb has been open since antiquity; it extends 160 metres, ending in a burial chamber that once contained a set of four nested sarcophagi.
 Well decorated, it is typically open to the public most years.

 The last kings of the dynasty also constructed tombs in the valley, all of which follow the same general pattern of layout and decoration.
 Notable amongst these is the tomb of Siptah, which is well decorated, especially the ceiling.